 Start – Bokerley Ditch car park (Postcode: SP5 5RH, Grid reference: SU036201, What three words: latches.exotic.pinch

 Bokerley Ditch is an ancient earthwork, most probably dating from the Bronze age with different additions and uses over time.
 It consists of a large bank and ditch and is combined with other earthworks including Grims Ditch, the Dorset Cursus and a multitude of tumuli.

 It’s true purpose is unknown but we can establish that it was mainly used as a defensive system.
 The first use may have just been as a boundary between the two neighboring tribes- Dorset being the Durotrigian territory and their tribal neighbours the Belgae.

-With the arrival of the Romans, it may have been reinforced.
+With the arrival of the Romans, it may have been reinforced but my the local tribes.
 But the evidence of Ackling Dyke (the Roman road, now partly the A354) cutting straight through the boundary may prove that it was no obstacle for them.
 Ackling Dyke connects Old Sarum to Badbury Rings and on to Dorchester (Dunovaria).

 With the demise of the Romans there are suggestions that it was reinforced to help against the invasion of the Saxons.
 The evidence so far indicates that this defensive system worked and the Saxons seemed to have been deterred until the 7th century-almost 300 years after the Romans left.
 It created a divide of the country with the east being highly influenced by the Saxon arrival and the west remaining more ancient British.